cautree/learning_bioinfo/nextflow_and_docker/README.md

 ## how to use -c

 Do not use -c <file> to specify parameters as this will result in errors.
 Custom config files specified with -c must only be used for tuning process resource specifications, other infrastructural tweaks (such as output directories), or module arguments (args).

+## ext.args
+While some tool arguments are included as a part of a module.
+To make nf-core modules sharable across pipelines, most tool arguments are defined in the conf/modules.conf file in the pipeline code under the ext.args entry.